yurkohudyma/CrudDynamoDB/README.md

-This MVN projects has been deployed on AWS using:
+This MVN project has been deployed on AWS using:
 - dynamoDB
 - Lambda function
 - Api Gateway endpoint